- Home

 Library History

-The Richmond Public Library goes back to 1907 and grew out of two women's clubs, The Richmond Club and The West Side Improvement Club.
+The Richmond Public Library goes back to 1907 and grew out of two women's clubs, the Richmond Club and the West Side Improvement Club.
 Both groups circulated book collections.
-In 1908, The Richmond Club sent a petition to the Carnegie Corporation for a gift of funds to build a public library, and the Corporation granted $17,500 on the condition that the City provide for the development and maintenance of the building each year.
+In 1908, the Richmond Club sent a petition to the Carnegie Corporation for a gift of funds to build a public library, and the Corporation granted $17,500 on the condition that the City provide for the development and maintenance of the building each year.
 This was the 86th California library building funded by the Carnegie Corporation of New York.

 Reflecting the phenomenal population growth during the World War II years, from 23,000 to 106,000 inhabitants, the City voted a bond issue to build a civic center to meet the needs of such growth and in 1949, the first buildings were completed.
 Architectural Forum magazine called the new Memorial Civic Center: "a milestone in U.S. civic design: it is the first modern Civic Center built in any American city: and it is one of the most comprehensive centers constructed anywhere in the world."
 It was a multi-million-dollar showplace and symbol of civic pride.
-One of the modern buildings centrally located in the Civic Center was a new library building, one of the most modern library buildings in California that opened December 5, 1949.
-The result was a splendid two-story edifice, the first glass-walled library building in the country, framed in steel and concrete with glazed east facade; inside was a two-story reading room, periodicals, and stacks on a mezzanine above workspace, a children's room, and an adjoining meeting room - auditorium.
+One of the modern buildings centrally located in the Civic Center was a new library building, one of the most modern library buildings in California, which opened December 5, 1949.
+The result was a splendid two-story edifice, the first glass-walled library building in the country, framed in steel and concrete with a glazed east facade; inside was a two-story reading room, periodicals, and stacks on a mezzanine above the workspace, a children's room, and an adjoining meeting room - auditorium.
 Programs were developed to serve children and adults with resources utilizing the most current technology of the day.
 There was an ordinance passed in 1950 that established authority for a Library Board of Trustees that included citizens from the industrial, banking, business, and professional sectors to make administrative decisions regarding the library system.
 The ordinance that established the Library Board of Trustees was amended in 1953 to change the authority for administration to the Library Director and the City Manager.